chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

 .. tip::
   It is strongly advised to sharpen the interface more often (e.g. ``set frequency = 2``) to limit interface blurriness due the added diffusivity.
 As peeling-wetting is handled after the transport equation is solved, but before interface sharpening, this will not prevent the wetting from occuring.

-2. Remove the conservation condition on the lowest density fluid (e.g. ``set skip mass conservation in fluid 0 = false``).
+2. Remove the conservation condition on the lowest density fluid (e.g. ``set conservative fluid = fluid 1``).
 The mass conservation equation in the cells of interest is replaced by a zero-pressure condition, to allow the fluid to get out of the domain.

 .. tip::
   This can give more precise results as the interface remains sharp, but the time step (in :doc:`simulation_control`) must be low enough to prevent numerical instabilities.